rossta/rossta.github.com/source/blog/2020-05-04-inspect-the-rails-webpack-config.html.md

   - Webpack
 ---

-> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

 It's nice that Rails Webpack abstracts away the webpack config until you need to peek inside to make changes.
 In [the previous post](/blog/how-to-customize-webpack-for-rails-apps.html), I demonstrated _how_ you can make changes.
 To verify those changes or inspect the config for its current settings, read on.

+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using webpack with Rails.

+> For the following examples, I'm using Node v12.13.1.

 ### The one-liner